LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 ## Advanced Models

 In this section, we advanced beyond the baseline Logistic Regression and Neural Network models to build **high-performance XGBoost classifiers**.
-Our goal was to analyze whether the inclusion of all engineered features, combined with **hyperparameter tuning, calibration**, and **feature selection**, can enhance predictive performance.
+Our goal was to analyze whether the inclusion of engineered features, combined with **hyperparameter tuning, calibration**, and **feature selection**, can enhance predictive performance.

 All experiments were tracked through **Weights & Biases (wandb)** for transparency and reproducibility.